Technical Drafting Contest Information

 The goal of this contest is to simulate a workplace environment.
 The contest packet will consist of documents typically submitted as a proposal, including: proposal letters, letters of intent, drafting standards and reference material.
 Contestants will be asked to demonstrate their ability to perform technical drafting skills using design and company standards.
 These standards will be used to measure the contestants' ability to gather information from a variety of sources and use it to complete a project.
 Also included are documents supporting how well the contestant can fill out a cost estimate sheet to be sent to a customer.
 This is to measure the contestant's ability to perform everyday workplace functions.
 Reading of all the information is crucial to this contest.

-In short, this contest is to measure the contestant's ability to:
+In short, this contest is to measure the contestant's ability to do the following:

 During the contest, the contestants will work independently.
 No assistance will be given by other contestants, instructors, or observers.
 Limited technical assistance for a computer or software malfunction may be given by appropriate technical committee personnel.
 Contestants will each be given the same amount of time to accomplish the problem.
 Everyone will begin at the same time and no one will be allowed to work past the contest conclusion.
 It is not this contest's intent to single out any person or school because of their choice of software.
 Any CAD software may be used to complete the problem.